Velan85/eightsleep-blockchain/README.md

 # Considered features
 - Check if a client has enough coins to spend
 - Actual p2p connection between clients, currently clients mine on the main server and have to communicate with that server to perform transactions
+- Adding more integration tests to test the websocket implementation

 ## Properties of a proof-of-work blockchain
 - The problem must be hard to solve and easy to verify